blakecwyu/Python_Machine_Learning/ML Project - Hotel_Performance_Project/README.md

     **Based on domain experience and the correlation heatmap**, adding the **month** as a feature may improve classification, as **seasonality** plays a significant role in hospitality and tourism.
   - Currently, the occupancy classification includes all segments, but in practice, GIT and Corporate bookings are used to fill low-demand days and do not follow a consistent weekly pattern.
 Since GIT availability is seasonal and irregular, it may introduce noise into the model.
 A future version could classify based on FIT-only occupancy or revenue, providing a clearer signal for organic demand and helping to determine when GIT/Corp support is needed.
 - Section 3, **Classification: Grouping Day Types for Pricing Tiers**
   - **K-Means clustering** suggests there may be **6–8 distinct day types**, beyond the current weekday/peak/holiday categorization, supporting the idea of more granular pricing tiers.
-    From experience, we may consider separating **Saturdays** from other peak days, or defining **special weekday/peak patterns** during **seasonal breaks** (e.g., summer or winter holidays).
+    **Based on domain experience**, we may consider separating **Saturdays** from other peak days, or defining **special weekday/peak patterns** during **seasonal breaks** (e.g., summer or winter holidays).
 This refined day type classification could also provide **a new perspective** that may help improve the accuracy of both regression and occupancy classification models.
 - Visualizations include **correlation heatmaps**, **decision tree diagrams**, and **cluster visualizations** (see notebook).

 ---